-That's all for now.
 This script showed a data layout which many Citus users choose.
 One table stored a stream of events while another table stored some aggregations of those events and made queries over them quick.

-We hope you enjoyed working through our tutorials.
+We hope you enjoyed working through this tutorial.
 Once you're ready to stop the cluster run these commands: